marcelorodrigo/aws-certified-cloud-practitioner-exam/README.md

 - Dedicated
   - Dedicated Host: to have a physical server just for you.
   - Dedicated Instance: hardware is dedicated to you, you may share the hardware with other instances in your account and no control over which your dedicated hardware your instance will be running.
+- Instance Store: provides temporary block-level storage for your instance.
+This storage is located on disks that are physically attached to the host computer.

 # EBS
 - Volumes are network drives that can be mounted to an instance at time (consider as true to this exam context)